LibertyDSNP/meta/DESIGN_DOCS.md

     One might also say that the scope is also limited to developer testing, so it's not meant to be used in CI or a test environment such as a test blockchain network.
 * **Problem Statement**: The "why."
 A short summary of the issue(s) that this design solves.
     This doesn't have to be a technical problem, and it doesn't have to be a literal "problem."
+    It could also be a necessary feature.
-    "Developer unhappiness", "user experience needs improvement", and  are also problems.
+    "Developer unhappiness", "user experience needs improvement", are also problems.
 * **Goals and Non-goals**:  what this solution is trying to do, and is also _not_ trying to do, in concrete terms.
 Measurable goals are best.
 * **Glossary** (optional): if you think inline links to concepts are too distracting, include a glossary section.
     This can be links, text or both.